Bharath-Gnanasekaran/Netflix-recommendation-system/README.md

 This project uses SVD (Singular Value Decomposition) to build a movie recommendation system.

 I used a sample movie ratings dataset and built a collaborative filtering model.
-I also evaluated the model using RMSE (Root Mean Squared Error).
+I also evaluated the model using RMSE (Root Mean Squared Error) to measure prediction accuracy.

+---

 ## 📌 What I Learned
 - Basics of recommendation systems
 - How to apply SVD for collaborative filtering
 - How to evaluate predictions using RMSE

+---

 ## 🛠️ Technologies Used
 - Python
 - Pandas, Numpy
 - Scikit-learn
-- Jupyter Notebook
+- Google Colab

+---

 ## 📈 Output
 - Predicted movie ratings for users
 - RMSE score printed at the end